tuckbloor/laravel-uk-count-migration-seeder/README.md

 # laravel-uk-county-migration-seeder
 Laravel model, migration and seeder

-A quick way to add Counties of Englad, Scotland, Wales, Republic of Ireland And Northern Ireland Laravel County Model
+A quick way to add the Counties of England, Scotland, Wales, Republic of Ireland and Northern Ireland to a Laravel project, creating the County Model, Migration and Seeder, you may wish to change the model name depending on the naming convention of your database tables.

 run command php artisan make:model County -m